-Dr Karen Baikie (PhD, MClinPsych, MAPS, FCCLP, CHT.) is a Consultant Clinical Psychologist and Certified Hakomi Therapist and with over 19 years experience working with individuals and couples in private practice in Sydney, Australia.
+Dr Karen Baikie (PhD, MClinPsych, MAPS, FCCLP, CHT.) is a Consultant Clinical Psychologist and Certified Hakomi Therapist and with over 19 years experience working with individuals and couples, and providing supervision, in private practice in Sydney, Australia.
 Karen is the Director and Founder of Grow Mindfully: Centre for Psychology, Psychotherapy and Health, a group practice of therapists working with mindful, somatic, compassion-based and trauma-informed therapeutic approaches.
-Karen is a Certified Hakomi Trainer with the Hakomi Institute Pacifica Team, teaching on the Sydney Professional Training, and co-facilitator with Halko Weiss in the Australian Hakomi Embodied and Aware Relationships Training (H.E.A.R.T.).
-She runs workshops on aspects of Hakomi and H.E.A.R.T. throughout Australia and provides clinical supervision.
-Karen holds a PhD in psychology on the use of expressive writing as a therapeutic tool for survivors of trauma and has co-authored several peer-reviewed publications on expressive writing.
-She has worked extensively with adult survivors of child abuse and is also trained in Sensorimotor Psychotherapy.
-Karen’s work integrates mindfulness-based approaches to attachment, trauma, parenting and relationship issues.
-She is passionate about assisting individuals, couples, parents and other therapists in using mindfulness-based approaches to support healing as well as deepening awareness and connection with themselves, partners, children, clients and others.
+Karen is a Certified Hakomi Trainer with the Hakomi Institute Pacifica Team, is Organiser for Hakomi in Sydney, and co-facilitator of the Hakomi Embodied and Aware Relationships Training (H.E.A.R.T.).
+She runs workshops on aspects of Hakomi and H.E.A.R.T. throughout Australia.
+Karen holds a PhD in psychology on the use of expressive writing as a therapeutic tool for survivors of trauma.
+Karen supports people with difficulties in the areas of attachment, trauma, childhood abuse, emotional health, relationships, parenting, fertility, eating, and gut health.
+She is passionate about assisting individuals, couples and other therapists in using mindfulness-based approaches to support healing as well as deepening awareness and connection with themselves and others.

 Sarah Tait–Jamieson, BA, Anthropology, Dip Teaching.
 Dip Psychotherapy, Bachelor Applied Social Sciences.
 Sarah is a Certified Hakomi Therapist and a teacher of Hakomi, currently teaching on the New Zealand professonal Hakomi training.
 Sarah has worked as a psychotherapist for the past ten years with various community agencies.
 She has a special interest in making Hakomi accessible to Maori clients.
 She also maintains a private practice where she specialises in trauma work and relationship counselling.

 Deb Algar, CHT, Dip.Hol.Couns, PACFA Reg.Clinical, MBSR teacher.
 Deb is a Certified Hakomi Therapist and a Teacher in Training with Hakomi Australia, currently teaching on the Sydney Hakomi Professional Training.
 She holds a Diploma in Holistic Counselling and has been in private practice as a psychotherapist for over 14 years, working with individuals and couples.
 She also teaches Mindfulness Based Stress Reduction courses to the general public in Sydney.
 Deb is passionate about sharing the possibilities for self-discovery, connectedness and freedom that Hakomi and mindfulness offer.